JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 1. Tried [Zen browser](https://github.com/zen-browser/desktop/releases/tag/1.14.11b): https://zen-browser.app/download/

 With `CTRL+ALT+C` it gets really compact!

+With CTRL+H, it opens your synced tab, so you can see your mobile firefox tabs on desktop

 ```sh
 #pkill -9 brave #brave was not behaving properly lately...